SquareAndCompass-2/.github/profile/README.md

 * [GroqFlow](https://github.com/groq/groqflow): Our easiest way to GroqIt your workload.
 * [GroqAPI](https://github.com/groq/GroqAPI): For your customized workloads.
+* [MLAgility](https://github.com/groq/mlagility): Benchmark 1000s of models on CPU, GPU, and Groq.

 For more information about Groq, check out our website at [groq.com](https://groq.com).
 For support or access to all of our documentation and software, register on our customer portal at https://support.groq.com.